palaeowiggles/PangaeaClient/README.md

 It is written in the Swift language, and uses a number of third-party libraries (see VendorLicenses.swift)

 A Playground is provided to show parts of the capabilities.
-Data retrievals are caches for faster subsequent access.
+Data retrievals are cached for faster subsequent access.

 The code and libraries is written in pure swift, and should thus be useable on all platforms